LangeSymposium/2022-July-Workshop/README.md

 1. Server address: <http://34.102.9.43>

 2. **Username** will be same as the email address (all lower case) you used to register for the workshop.
-For example, if you registered for the workshop using email `Jane.Bruin@ucla.edu`.
-Then your username on the server will be `jane.bruin`. **Password** is announced during the workshop.
+For example, if you registered for the workshop using email `Jane.Bruin@ucla.edu`, then your username on the server will be `jane.bruin`. **Password** is announced during the workshop.